Below and Above the Knee Amputations

 Care of Your Other Leg

-If you have diabetes or have peripheral vascular disease, it is even more important now to take good care of your other leg and foot and protect it from being damaged in any way.
+If you have diabetes or have peripheral vascular disease, it is important to take good care of your other leg and foot and protect it from injury.

 Ways to care for other leg:

 - Look at legs and feet daily for sores, scratches, cracks, blisters or reddened areas.
 Report them to your doctor or nurse.

 - Wash your legs and feet daily with mild soap and water.
 Avoid soaking.
 Dry well.

 - Put lotion on dry skin daily.
 Do not put lotion between your toes.

 - Let a doctor or nurse clip your toenails or show you how to clip toenails.